manzazas/LemonAid/README.md

   - If found and not expired, it returns the cached analysis instead of calling Rainforest again
   - A TTL index on `fetchedAt` automatically expires old entries after a configured number of days (default ~7 days)

+## Future Scaling

+We are aware of other potential online shopping sites such as Etsy and Ebay, however we need to wait some time before getting approved to use their API.
+That is why we opted for Amazon

 ## Getting Started